xfontr/crawlix/README.md

 ### Pending

 2.- Setting to enable text cleaning (trim, replace "\n" and "\t").ScraperTools module.
-8.- Timeout: either remove it, or update it as an attribute only used for pages 9.- Pass a hook that takes care of the errors within the item, if possible
+9.- Pass a hook that takes care of the errors within the item, if possible

 ### Done